great-expectations/great_expectations/docs/intro.rst

 **DataContexts and DataSources**

-    ...allow you to configure connections your data stores, using names you’re already familiar with: “the ml_training_results bucket in S3,” “the Users table in Redshift.”
+    ...allow you to configure connections to your data stores, using names you’re already familiar with: “the ml_training_results bucket in S3,” “the Users table in Redshift.”
 Great Expectations provides convenience libraries to introspect most common data stores (Ex: SQL databases, data directories and S3 buckets.)
 We are also working to integrate with pipeline execution frameworks (Ex: Airflow, dbt, Dagster, Prefect).
 The Great Expectations framework lets you fetch, validate, profile, and document your data in a way that’s meaningful within your existing infrastructure and work environment.

 **Tooling for validation**